The great outdoors

 I love getting out and about exploring Northumberland with my dog, Scout.
 We’re famous for our wide, sandy beaches and pitch-black skies carpeted with stars.
 Here are some of my personal highlights, and the places I always make sure to take my friends and family to ‘wow’ them when they’re staying with me.

-"It might take us all a while to get back to normal, but the great outdoors of Northumberland will always be around to lift our spirits."
+"The great outdoors of Northumberland will always be around to lift our spirits."

 Bask on the beach at Buston Links